sujal2048/Auto_Complete_Feature/README.md

 # Auto_Complete_Feature
-This projects implements the Trie Data Structure which create an autocomplete feature
+This projects implements the Trie Data Structure which develops an autocomplete feature or suggestion.